doseyg/caching-whois-proxy/README.md

 /api?query=NAME lookup the whois record for NAME and return the results.

 /api?cache=NAME Immediatley returns a code 200, and then performs a lookup of NAME in the background, caching the results.
-Use this instead of query when you don't care about the whois lookups results and only want to ensure the domain is in the cache.
+Use this instead of query when you don't need the whois lookups results right now and only want to ensure the domain is in the cache.

 /api?dump_mem_cache Write the full content of the memcache to the webpage.
 Used for debugging.